 Dear Faithful Reader,

-I will post my personal favorite comment next Saturday with a link to the respondent's blog.
+As always, I will post my personal favorite comment next Saturday with a link to the respondent's blog.

 Signed, The Inquiring Advice Guy